tulipcc/tulipcc-maven-plugin/README.md

 # ph-javacc-maven-plugin

-An updated version of the [javacc-maven-plugin](https://github.com/mojohaus/javacc-maven-plugin) using JavaCC 6.1.3.
+An updated version of the [javacc-maven-plugin](https://github.com/mojohaus/javacc-maven-plugin).
+Originally it was JavaCC 6.1.3, than updated to JavaCC 7.0 but in the meantime the underlying code is the [ParserGeneratorCC](https://github.com/phax/ParserGeneratorCC/) project which is a fork of JavaCC 7.0.3 but with slightly improved code and output quality.
+The main difference is the removed code compatibility for generating code below Java 1.5 - respective options where removed.
-The parameters etc. where not touched, so it should be a drop-in replacement for the old javacc-maven-plugin 2.6.
+For the rest, the parameters etc. where basically not touched, so it should be a drop-in replacement for the old javacc-maven-plugin 2.6.
 It requires Java 1.8 or higher and Apache Maven 3.x or higher.

 It is licensed under the Apache 2 license.